It’s nearly time for Thanksgiving – which means gatherings with family and friends, big meals, and even bigger deals.

-But no matter who you’re sending a thanksgiving email to, there’s one part that will stay the same: a message of appreciation.
+Before we dive in, let’s emphasize that no matter who you’re sending your Thanksgiving email to, there’s one part that will stay the same: a message of appreciation.

-So without further ado, here’s how to write a truly heartwarming thanksgiving email for different categories of people and situations.
+Without further ado, here’s how to write a truly heartwarming Thanksgiving email for different categories of your audience and situations.

 Table Of Contents